 Topic A: What is typical for parents whose children are placed in foster care?

-Please look through these characteristics of biological parents whose children are placed in foster care, and reflect on what is characteristic for the parents of your foster child:
+Please look through these characteristics of biological parents whose children are placed in foster care, and reflect on the characteristics of your foster child’s parents.

 1) ORDINARY PARENTS FORCED BY CIRCUMSTANCES TO GIVE UP PARENTING

 Parents who could have been good caregivers can be forced by external circumstances to realize that their child is better off in foster care.
 The typical reasons are: